ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 Description of *Sequence Diagram of Authorized User* in case of technical issues or otherwise:

 The first action made by the *Authorized User* is an HTTP request to the website, which starts two calls.
 An `OnGet()` call to the *Public.cshtml.cs* lifeline and a `GET` request received by the *Public.cshtml* lifeline.
 The first call, `OnGet()` starts a process matching the process shown in the *Sequence Diagram of Unauthorized User*.
 After *Public.cshtml.cs* receives the list of `CheepDTOs` from *ChirpInfrastructure*, it is given to *Public.cshtml* who then checks if the *User* is logged in or not through the model in *Public.cshtml.cs*.
-If the *User* is logged in, which is the case for this *Authorized User*, an alternative box is placed, which shows the two cases of if a *User* is following the owner of a cheep or not.
+If the *User* is logged in, which is the case for this *Authorized User*, an alternative box is placed, which shows the two cases of if a *User* is following the owner of a Cheep or not.
 If the *Authorized User* is not following the other user, then the *Follow* button will be shown, otherwise the *Unfollow* button will be shown.
 A similar alternative box appears for when the *Follow*/*Unfollow* button is clicked.

 \pagebreak